RDF014/safer-apk-1/README.md

 ## Usage

+To use app, clone down the apk repo.
+If working on own dev copy of the safer-server, clone the repo [here](https://github.com/blink672/safer-server) and follow the setup instructions for the server.

 If working on local dev server, follow directions at [endpoint.example.js](app/endpoint.example.js) to setup your endpoint.
 If you want to connect to production server, set endpoint to https://safer-prod.herokuapp.com/.